jefferyokpala/MySQL-Project-Ecommerce-Online-Sales/README.md

 ## Overview

 SQL-based data analysis of an ecommerce online sales dataset.
-The dataset contains 8 columns and 541,910 rows. it contains the following columns: invoice number, stock code, description, quantity, invoice date, unit price, customerID, and country.
+The dataset contains 8 columns and 541,910 rows.
+It contains the following columns: invoice number, stock code, description, quantity, invoice date, unit price, customerID, and country.
 They provide information on the customers shopping at the ecommerce store and the items they bought.

 ## Data Source